Monster Energy Balls

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-These super easy monster energy balls are a new favorite around here!
-I’m always looking for more way to add protein into my kid’s lunch boxes (with easy lunches like cheese quesadillas), and this monster energy balls recipe has been a hit.
+These super easy monster energy balls are a new favorite around here.
+I’m always looking for more ways to add protein into my kid’s lunch boxes (with easy lunches like cheese quesadillas), and this monster protein balls recipe has been a hit!
 I can make a big batch on the weekend and then pack one or two each day in their lunch kit.
-They also make for a perfect after-school snack too!
+They also make for a perfect after-school snack.

 Sometimes, kids turn up their noses at the more healthy snack options.
-But I’ve found when they’re presented as something fun — like monster cookie balls or ants on a log — they’re more apt to go for it.
-These protein packed snacks have all the goodness of monster cookies, with way less sugar…and MUCH more protein.
+But I’ve found when they’re presented as something fun — like easy monster cookie protein balls or ants on a log — they’re more apt to go for it.
+This protein packed snack has all the goodness of monster cookies, with way less sugar…and MUCH more protein.
+They are filling and satisfying, just what you need for a mid-day pick me up.
+This is an energy bite recipe to hold on to!

 • With 6 grams of protein in every energy ball, these are a great way to keep yourself fueled between meals.